Organic Veggie Planting with Rabbit Farming for Sustainability

 Rabbit Farming

-• Avoid predators like mongoose.
+• To avoid predators like mongoose.

 Importance of Rabbit Farming

-Meat Production
+1. Meat Production

-• It’s white meat.
+• It’s white meat, which is healthier than red meat.

-• High in proteins.
+• High in protein.

 • Low in calories.